Mariners vs. Orioles Player Props Betting Odds

 France Stats

-- France has collected 80 hits with 21 doubles, seven home runs and 19 walks.
+- Ty France has 80 hits with 21 doubles, seven home runs and 19 walks.
 He has driven in 34 runs with one stolen base.

 France Recent Games